Monday, February 20, 2012

 I think if I ever did this again I would probably use a smaller wreath.
 Maybe 12inch instead of 18inch.

 I used 5 different colors of yarn.
-Any more and it may have been a bit too much.
+Any more and it may have been a bit too much....or maybe it is already?

 I am pretty pleased with it.
 I thought to hang it like you see on my front door.
 Only I couldn't keep it there permanently because I was imagining how hot it was getting already and the bugs that might like to make their homes in the softy-wofty pom-poms.
 Mainly wasps. eeek!
-It only stayed there long enough to take these pictures.
+It only stayed on the door long enough to take these pictures.

 Hmmm.
 What do you think?
 Does it need something else?
 I just felt like adding anything else might make it look overboard.
 Am I right?
 I dunno.